Marklogic-retired/marklogic-data-hub/examples/reference-entity-model/README.md

 ## How to install

-To install via Gradle, first initialize the project:
+To install via Gradle, first initialize the project (include -Ptesting=true if you are trying to use a snapshot version of DHF):

     ./gradlew hubInit

 Then modify the gradle-local.properties file and either un-comment the mlUsername and mlPassword properties and set the password for your admin user, or set the properties to a different MarkLogic user that is able to deploy applications.

-Then deploy the application (the "-i" is for info-level logging, which is helpful to see in case anything goes wrong):
+Then deploy the application (include -Ptesting=true if you are trying to use a snapshot version of DHF):

     ./gradlew -i mlDeploy